 web, starts the PostgreSQL server and initializes the database if it does not exist; creates the tables in the database if they do not already exist; copies SSL certificates from S3/Azure blob storage or

-Trueand the utility has not been run yet; and starts Apache and other background tasks.
+trueand the utility has not been run yet; and starts NGINX and other background tasks.

-docassemble/Docker/config/docassemble-http.conf.dist: Apache configuration file for handling HTTP requests.
-Note that if
+docassemble/Docker/config/nginx-http.dist: NGINX configuration file for handling HTTP requests.

 docassemble/Docker/ssl/exim.crt.orig: default SSL certificate for Exim.